 The Economy Moves Northwards

-Economic development in Europe had moved north and so Rome, being removed from the routes of commerce was at a disadvantage with respect to cities such as Florence, Pisa, Milan and Venice.
+Economic development in Europe had moved north and so Medieval Rome, being removed from the routes of commerce, was at a disadvantage with respect to cities such as Florence, Pisa, Milan and Venice.

 The failing economy and the unstable system of internal rule governed by local feuds, warlords and clergy brought the population of Rome to exasperation and resulted in more than one revolt.
 In a couple of occasions the revolutionaries actually managed to set up democratic republican systems which were doomed to last no longer than a handful of years at best.
 Arnaldo da Brescia in 1143 managed to set up a republic which lasted a whole year and Cola di Rienzo two centuries later in 1347.

 In spite of the instability and economic difficulties, Rome continued to have its beauty.
 It’s role as seat of the Papacy meant that there was a continued inflow of Pilgrims and investments of a religious nature.
 There are numerous churches adorned with artworks fashioned out of materials plundered from Roman remains.
 “Cosmatesque mosaics” are chief amongst these – entirely made of re-cut Roman marble and stones.